£0.00

 Introduction

-This guide brings together expert advice on moving sofas, wardrobes, refrigerators and other bulky pieces.
+In this guide we bring together expert advice on moving sofas, wardrobes, refrigerators and other bulky pieces.
 Along the way we’ll show how practical tools like piano dollies, appliance sack trucks, and protective gloves can make all the difference.

 Quick Summary